 Next, use the “select” icon at the top of your screen.
 It looks like a ribbon to me.
 Select Freehand in the selection panel that pops up.
 This lets you draw around your drawing with a dotted line, select it, and move it around on the screen.
 It is only moving within this layer.
 The other layers are not affected.
 Usually, I will just move it down to one of the corners so that I have space in the center of the screen to draw my next design.

 Repeat with other designs until you have the sheet filled.
 Make lots and lots of stickers.
 And have fun with it!

 The placement of your images on the sheet is a little like a puzzle.
-Doing this will also help you see if you have empty spots to fill.
-How you compose your stickers on the sheet is part of the visual appeal of the final product, so give it some thought as well.
+Arranging your final design will also help you see if you have empty spots to fill.
+How you compose your stickers on the sheet is part of the visual appeal of the final product, so give your composition some thought.

-EDITED TO ADD- In the video and tutorial below I show you how to trace a photo to draw the stickers.
-But the second part of the video is showing you how to add the white border around the stickers.
-BUT I have a new post on how to add the borders- How to Make Borders for Stickers Super Fast in Procreate 5x.
-This updates the process and makes it a lot quicker to add the borders to your stickers.
+EDITED TO ADD- I have a new post on how to add the borders- How to Make Borders for Stickers Super Fast on Procreate 5x.
+This updates the process and makes it a lot quicker to add white borders to even the most intricate stickers.
+It uses Gaussian blur and automatic selection to create custom sticker borders in seconds.
 So make sure you check it out!

 Open up a new final layer and move it beneath all the other layers.
 In the layers panel, uncheck the box labeled background.